Azure/iotedgedev/README.md

 Having said that, there's nothing stopping you from deploying `iotedgedev` to your IoT Edge device.
 It may be helpful if you want to run the `iotedgedev docker --clean` command to clean up Docker containers and images.
 Or if you want to run `iotedgedev docker --show-logs` to see all the log files on the device or `iotedgedev docker --save-logs` to output to the LOGS_PATH directory.

-> Please note that the .NET Core SDK does not support ARM, so you will not be able to run `modules --build` or `modules --deploy` directly on a Raspberry Pi.
+> Please note that the .NET Core SDK does not support ARM, so you will not be able to run `build` directly on a Raspberry Pi.

 ### Raspberry Pi